endritdev1/godot_comment_beautifier/README.md

 ### Story Behind It
 I'm a gamedev and I'm still learning to use Godot Engine, still learning gamedev and coding in general.
-So I had the need to have an easier and faster way to make better comments and have them look tidy Looked around and found the work of [@rainlizard /GDScriptMacros ](https://github.com/rainlizard/GDScriptMacros) watched his plugin and learned a lot, he as a very clever approach to it.
+So I had the need to have an easier and faster way to make better comments and have them look tidy.
+Looked around and found the work of [@rainlizard /GDScriptMacros ](https://github.com/rainlizard/GDScriptMacros) watched his plugin and learned a lot, he as a very clever approach to it.
 So last night I made it my self :).
 Surly there's space to improve it